 • Do not ask the bereaved to do something for you when they can barely take care of themselves.

 • Do not ask the bereaved for details.

 • Do not ask for a possession of the deceased or ask for something back that you had given them.

 • Do not pay a visit and expect to be fed or entertained.

-• Do not expect the bereaved to reciprocate your kindness – this is one of those occasions that when they are able, they will pay it forward.
+• Do not expect the bereaved to reciprocate your kindness – this is one of those occasions where the bereaved will pay it forward, when they are able.

 Robbie Miller Kaplan is an author who writes from a unique perspective as a mother who has lost two children.
 She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, available in ebooks for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
 All titles are in Amazon's Kindle Store.